pheeria/search_with_machine_learning_course/week-three.md

 > 2a.
 For integrating query classification with search: Give 2 or 3 examples of queries where you saw a dramatic positive change in the results because of filtering.
 Make sure to include the classifier output for those queries.

+- `ipad`
+without classifier only 4 out 10 results are iPads, the rest are accesoires with category `pcmcat209000050007` all of the results are iPads

+- `xbox`
+without classifier only 1 out of 10 results is a console with category `abcat0701001` all of the results are consoles

 > 2b.
 For integrating query classification with search: Give 2 or 3 examples of queries where filtering hurt the results, either because the classifier was wrong or for some other reason.
 Again, include the classifier output for those queries.

+- `nintendo`
+without classifier 2 consoles and the rest are the games with category `abcat0715016` only accesoires

+- `powerbank`
+without classifier 2 power supplies and one battery case with category `abcat0811004` no results